hannahlu/comp140-gam160-game/README.md

 ##Core Game Mechanics
 - Flying: navigate spaceship around planets, asteroids and more!
-- Uses motion sensors in controllers to control spaceship.
+- Uses motion sensors to control spaceship.

 ##Unique Selling Points
 - Adaptable to individual needs and abilities: with different difficult levels and an adjustable controller.